claramarquez64-coder/cv-portfolio/README.md

 Exploring econometric models

-🚀 (coming soon)
-This section will include:
+🚀 This section will include:
 PISA 2022 analysis
 Educational indicators in Mexico
 Data visualizations and maps

-🛠️ Tools
+🛠️ Tools:
-Python (learning)
+Python
 Stata
 Data analysis and visualization